mbed-ce/mbed-ce-ci-shield-v2/README.md

 This board contains the following hardware:
 - 1x Infineon (Cypress) CY7C65632 4-Port USB 2.0 Hub
   - 2 ports are available externally, 2 ports are connected internally
-- 1x FT232H Multi-Protocol USB Serial Adapter
+- 1x Infineon (Cypress) CY7C65211 USB to SPI/I2C/UART adapter
-  - It's connected to a number of different data lines via 4-to-1 multiplexer ICs.
+  - This is connected to a number of different data lines via 4-to-1 multiplexer ICs.
 - 1x Infineon (Cypress) FX2LP USB Microcontroller
   - This is programmed with Sigrok FX2LAFW firmware to turn it into an inexpensive plug-and-play logic analyzer
 - 1x MicroSD card slot